hshadman/2d_conformational_landscape_map/code_input_output.md

 ### Input Parameters:<br>

 **protein_lab** : **_string_**<br>
-&ensp;&ensp;A string to identify the protein
+&ensp;&ensp;A string to label the protein
 **no_dots** : **_int_**<br>
 &ensp;&ensp;The number of data points to show on the plot.
 Default 20.
 E.g. if simulation has 200,000 snapshots, the x-axis will plot 10,000, 20,000 ...
 200,000 and the y-axis will show _f<sub>C</sub>_ at each of those snapshot counts, if no_dots = 20.